petecarapetyan/opsertocailus/README.md

 That's not going to work, for me.
 When projects are different, they need to be different by which folders are missing because we didn't need them.

+## Examples of different types of UI projects we expect to be coding with this same starter kit:
+- standard PWAs
+- non-standard PWAs such as MPA
+- standard static sites
+- static sites built from prismic or other CMS inputs
+- "micro-sites" wherever that dividing line is gawd help us
+- capsules - whatever that is other than a huge market that NW is already serving for years
+- ad capsules - same as above except has google ad capsule wrapper
+- embeds - similar to one of the above
+- plenty of MVPs - amorphous apps that are really just barely started as working applications

 ## taken from:

 ideas from many competing example projects